Washington, DC Office

 - Speaker - Property Taxes, PILOTS and Exemptions, ABA Forum on Affordable Housing and Community Development Law Annual Conference, May 2016

-- Speaker, Effective Handling of HUD Office of Inspector General Audits: What You Need to Know Virginia Association of Housing and Community Development Officials, December 2014
+- Speaker, Effective Handling of HUD Office of Inspector General Audits: What You Need to Know Virginia Association of Housing and Community Development Officials, Housing and Development Law Institute, December 2014

 - Speaker, Rental Assistance Demonstration (RAD) Program and LIHTCs, Virginia Housing Coalition Conference, September 2013